craws/OpenAtlas/sphinx/source/faq.rst

 In OpenAtlas it can be chosen if and when to make data public but:

 * All registered users have access to all model data
-* Either all data is made public via the :doc:`/technical/api` or none
+* Either **all** data is made public via the :doc:`/technical/api` or **none**
 * Presentation sites can filter which data (e.g. which case study) to show via the API
 * Showing images is a special case because it also depends on licenses and the :doc:`/admin/iiif` server

-There is no option to **hide** parts of the data for specific users and although requests have been made, there are no plans to implement this.
-Reasons for this is that it would conflict with one of our core values (open) but there are also technical reasons, e.g. to avoid creating duplicates.
+There is no option (or plans to add one) to **hide** parts of the data for specific users.
+Reasons for this is that it would conflict with one of our core values (open) but there are also practical reasons, e.g. to avoid duplicates.
 If a strict separation is needed, using multiple OpenAtlas instances would likely be a better alternative.

 How to enter professions
 ------------------------
 Tag: model

 A profession is not entered via a type as a lot of other information you